 The brown dog tick or kennel tick is originally from North Africa.
 However, it has spread almost all over the world and is now common in almost every country.
 It has adapted very well to cold climates, where the Brown dog tick can complete its entire life cycle both indoors and outdoors which is unusual as compared to other ticks.
 It can feed on a variety of mammals but dogs are the preferred host.

-They are reddish-brown in colour with elongated body shape.
+They are reddish-brown in color with an elongated body shape.
 The body size of female brown dog ticks increases a hundred-fold during feeding.

 Brown dog ticks prefer warm and humid climates but can tolerate low humidity inside the homes and kennels.
 It commonly occurs around human settlements.
 It infests homes, dog kennels, and animal pens.
 They have a strong tendency to crawl upward and can be found behind curtains and in furniture.